Decadent, delicious and simply stunning! (adapted from “Sunday Suppers at Lucques” by Suzanne Goin)

 - kosher salt and fresh ground black pepper

-- put the dried saffron into a mortar and pestle and crush into a power – be sure to brush the dust off the mortar!
+Pour the chicken broth into a pan and set to low heat to warm through slowly melt the 3T of butter.
+Lightly toast the saffron in a small pan until slightly fragrant and dried out.
+Put the dried saffron into a mortar and pestle and crush into a power – be sure to brush the dust off the mortar!

-- heat a saucepan on the stove with medium heat – add the saffron butter, onion, shallot, chile and thyme – lightly season with salt and pepper
+Heat a saucepan on the stove with medium heat – add the saffron butter, onion, shallot, chile and thyme – lightly season with salt and pepper

 This risotto dish is a great side starch for a bold meat.
 It can also stand as a meal with the addition of some lobster, shrimp or scallops.
 The secret: drink wine and get into the Zen of stirring!